Cloudify-PS/level3av-poc/README.md

 - _rds_endpoint_ - RDS endpoint address
 - _eks_endpoint_ - EKS endpoint address
 - _zabbix_endpoint_ - the HTTP endpoint for accessing the Zabbix web interface

+## Crestron VC-4
+A deployment of Crestron VC-4 instance configured using provided Ansible Playbook.
+More details in the [ReadMe](crestron-vc4/README.md).

+## Trustgrid
+A deployment of Trustgrid infrastructure declared in the Terraform files.
+More details in the [ReadMe](trustgrid/README.md).